 Hawaii is known all around the world for its beautiful beaches – but most of us probably picture white, or at least golden, sands when imagining its stretches of shore.
 But Papakōlea Beach is the exception.
 It’s one of only four green beaches in the world, and if you’re visiting Hawaii, it’s well worth the trip.

 Located on the Big Island, the beach is carved into a cinder cone that erupted 50,000 years ago.
-The green hue is due to the mineral olivine, a component of lava, forming when lava cools.
+The green hue is due to the mineral olivine, a component of lava which forms as it cools.

-Often called Green Sand Beach, for obvious reasons, Papakōlea is pretty remote.
-Getting there involves a 2.5 mile hike along rugged sea cliffs and, once you’re there, there are no facilities, lifeguards, or places to buy food.
+Often called Green Sand Beach, Papakōlea is pretty remote.
+Getting here involves a 2.5 mile hike along rugged sea cliffs and, once you’re there, there aren’t any facilities, lifeguards, or places to buy food.
 However, the beautiful colours and sense of remoteness make this unique beach even more special.
-Be warned, though: the waves here can be pretty choppy!
+Be warned, though, the waves here can be pretty choppy!

 5. Koekohe Beach, New Zealand